Board of Education

-Quarterly Workshops:Additional work sessions are typically scheduled during the months of January, April, July and October to discuss pertinent educational topics and current issues.
-These work sessions are typically held the last Wednesday of those months, unless otherwise noted, in the Boardroom of the Summer Place Building located at 500 W. Summit Hill Drive.
+Quarterly Workshops:Additional work sessions are typically scheduled during the months of January, July, and October to discuss pertinent educational topics and current issues.
+These work sessions are typically held the last Wednesday of those months, unless otherwise noted.
 Please reference Annual Calendar for detailed information.
 Beginning in January 2023, the Board's quarterly work sessions will move to the last Thursday of January, July, and October.

 Executive Sessions:Executive sessions are called as needed.
 Executive sessions are closed to the public and are for the Board to discuss legal issues with the Board attorney.
 All other meetings are open to the public.